proplot-dev/proplot/docs/why.rst

 ..
-   ProPlot also uses wrappers to *unify* the behavior of various plotting methods.
+   ProPlot also uses wrappers to *unify* the behavior of various plotting commands.

 ..
-  All positional arguments for 1D plotting methods are standardized by `~proplot.axes.standardize_1d`.
-All positional arguments for 2D plotting methods are standardized by `~proplot.axes.standardize_2d`.
+  All positional arguments for 1D plotting commands are standardized by `~proplot.axes.standardize_1d`.
+All positional arguments for 2D plotting commands are standardized by `~proplot.axes.standardize_2d`.
-  See :ref:`1D plotting methods <1d_plots>` and :ref:`2D plotting methods <2d_plots>`
+  See :ref:`1D plotting commands <1d_plots>` and :ref:`2D plotting commands <2d_plots>`
   for details.

 .. _why_cartopy_basemap: